Anna E. Hall: Early years

-Hall was born in Bainbridge, Georgia to small-town seamstress Sarah Sutton.
-She had a brother three years younger than her named Willie Smith who died on April 30, 1897 at age 25.
+Hall was born in Bainbridge, Georgia, to small-town seamstress Sarah Sutton.
+She had a brother three years younger than her named Willie Smith who died on April 30th, 1897, at the young age of 25.
 Her father was a deacon at a local Baptist church.
 Her parents were separated.
 Anna wanted to complete missionary work while she attended Clark College, which is now known as Clark Atlanta University.
 However, due to lack of special training, family responsibility and financial issues she was not able to dive into her work until after she completed her studies and graduated from the university on May 12, 1892.
-Immediately after graduation she began teaching school in Ormund, Florida for one year.
-Afterwards, she returned to Jesup, Georgia to be Principal of the Jesup School for four years.
+Immediately after graduation she began teaching school in Ormund, Florida, for one year.
+Afterwards, she returned to Jesup, Georgia, to be principal of the Jesup School for four years.
 During her last administrative year her mother died in 1897.

 Missionary training

 Anna still sought out to be a missionary and with the generosity of influential people in her life she was able to attend the New England Deaconess Training School in Boston, Massachusetts, from 1899 until her graduation on May 12, 1901.
 She became the first negro to attend the institution.
 Anna soon after expressed a desire in starting her missionary work in Africa but decided to stay in Atlanta, Georgia.
-She was appointed to do deaconess work at the Lloyd Street Methodist Church, which is now the Central United Methodist Church, from 1901-1906.
+She was appointed to do deaconess work at the Lloyd Street Methodist Church, which is now the Central United Methodist Church, from 1901 to 1906.